 If you can support our students with a donation of any amount, we would be very grateful.

 Sponsor a Film Student

 Every year, dozens of young people apply to our after-school and summer film programs.
-Unfortunately, we always have to turn away talented young people, due to limited resources.
+Unfortunately, with our limited resources, we always have to turn away talented young people.
 Sponsor a student today so that we can accept another future filmmaker to our programs.
 Every young person deserves to tell their story.